josejuansanchez/research-notebook/jpeg2000_cr_mc.md

 **Notes**

+* JSIV relies on three main concepts: storing the video sequence as independent JPEG2000 frames to provide for quality and spatial resolution scalability, as well as temporal and spatial accessibility; prediction and conditional replenishment of precincts to exploit inter-frame redundancy; and loosely-coupled server and client policies.

 * The server optimally selects the number of quality layers for each precinct it transmits and decides on any side-information that needs to be transmitted while the client attempts to make most of the received (distorted) frames.